tcollier/whirled_peas/README.md

 ##### Margin

 Margin settings dictate the spacing on the outside (i.e. outside of the border) of each of the 4 sides of the container independently.
-The set these values, use
+To set these values, use

 - `set_margin(left:, top:, right:, bottom:)`

+Note: values cannot be negative

 ##### Padding

 Padding settings dictate the spacing on the inside (i.e. inside of the border) of each of the 4 sides of the container independently.
-The set these values, use
+To set these values, use

 - `set_padding(left:, top:, right:, bottom:)`

+Note: values cannot be negative

 ##### Border